cburgmer/csscritic/README.md

-CSS critic
+CSS Critic
 ==========

 A lightweight framework for regression testing of Cascading Style Sheets.

 [Project page](http://cburgmer.github.com/csscritic)

 See `example/RegressionRunner.html` for an example.
 Also [watch the screencast here](http://youtu.be/AqQ2bNPtF60).

 [![Build Status](https://secure.travis-ci.org/cburgmer/csscritic.png?branch=master)](http://travis-ci.org/cburgmer/csscritic)

 How it works
 ------------

-CSS critic checks your current layout constantly against a reference image you have provided in the past.
-If your layout breaks (or simply changes - CSS critic can't tell) your tests fail.
+CSS Critic checks your current layout constantly against a reference image you have provided in the past.
+If your layout breaks (or simply changes - CSS Critic can't tell) your tests fail.

 *Get started:*